ractivejs/ractivejs.github.io/docs/api/directives.md

-# Input binding
+# Binding directives

 ## Text inputs

-Data can be bound to text inputs via the `value` attribute.
+Data can be bound to text inputs via the `value` directive.
 This includes text-like inputs such as password, email, color, tel, date, etc.

 ```js
 Ractive({